danubetech/did-core-registries/README_DANUBETECH.md

     npm run build-resolver-cache
     npm test

-**Note:** `npm run build-resolver-cache` downloads Did Documents which are later validated.
+**Note:** `npm run build-resolver-cache` downloads DID Documents which are later validated.
 This command is not needed for every test run, only if the test samples should be updated.

 ## Public Universal Resolver on uniresolver.io